Nancy Mitford: Marriage, writing and politics

 By 1936, when Mitford and Rodd moved to Maida Vale in London, their marriage was increasingly unhappy.
 Rodd was engaged in an affair with the wife of a friend, a situation that continued into the new year, when the Mitford family was further shaken by the 19-year-old Jessica's elopement with her second cousin Esmond Romilly.
 A rebellious ex-Wellington schoolboy and avowed Communist, Romilly had fought on the Republican side in the Spanish Civil War.
 The young couple were traced to Bilbao, and Nancy was despatched to bring them home but failed to persuade them, and Jessica and Esmond were married in May 1937.

 Through the winter of 1937–1938, Mitford's main literary task was editing the letters of her cousins the Stanleys of Alderley, with whom she was connected through her great-grandmother Blanche Airlie.
 Her preoccupation with the project, nine or ten hours a day she informed her friend Robert Byron, further damaged her relationship with Rodd, who resented the time she spent.

 In the summer of 1938, Mitford discovered that she was pregnant.
 She had hoped for a girl: "2 Peter Rodds in 1 house is unthinkable", but in September she miscarried.

-Early in 1939, Rodd left for southern France to work with the relief organisations assisting the thousands of Spanish refugees who had fled from General Franco's armies in the final stages of the civil war.
+Early in 1939, Rodd left for southern France to work with the relief organisations assisting the thousands of Spanish refugees who had fled from General Francisco Franco's armies in the final stages of the civil war.
 In May, Mitford joined him and spent several weeks there as a relief worker.
 She was much affected by what she saw: "I have never cried so much in all my life".
 The experience hardened her antifascism to the extent that she wrote: "I would join hands with the devil himself to stop any further extension of the disease".

 Having rejected the political extremes within her family, Nancy Mitford was a moderate socialist, but some of her works, such as her introductions to the Stanley letter collections, and her "U–non-U" essay of 1955, were staunch defences of the aristocratic traditions and values that she grew up with.